LukeShortCloud/rootpages/src/openstack/openstack.rst

 cloud-init
 ----------

 Every instance that is managed by Nova will be configured if cloud-init is installed on the operating system image.
 Common operations include setting up users and groups, installing packages, configuring SSH keys, etc. The full list of modules that can be used are documented `here <https://cloudinit.readthedocs.io/en/latest/topics/modules.html>`__.
 Example configurations can be found `here <https://cloudinit.readthedocs.io/en/latest/topics/examples.html>`__. cloud-init will only run once.
 The service can be forced to run again by deleting the ``/var/lib/cloud/instance/`` directory.
-All of the files and directories wihtin ``/var/lib/cloud/`` are documented `here <https://cloudinit.readthedocs.io/en/latest/topics/dir_layout.html>`__.
+All of the files and directories within ``/var/lib/cloud/`` are documented `here <https://cloudinit.readthedocs.io/en/latest/topics/dir_layout.html>`__.
 [62]

 Upgrades
 --------